microsoft/AzureManagedHsmTLSOffload/GET_STARTED.md

 Installation including configuration and authentication requirements for TLS Offload can be found in the readme file within each .deb and .rpm release package under *[RELEASES](https://github.com/microsoft/AzureManagedHsmTLSOffload/releases)*

+You can find here the list of *[TLS Offload supported Key Types & Mechanisms](https://github.com/microsoft/AzureManagedHsmTLSOffload#supported-key-types--mechanisms)*

 # Get Started
 ### PKCS#11 Attributes
 To properly integrate with PKCS#11, generating keys (via C_GenerateKeyPair) and locating key objects (via C_FindObjectsInit/C_FindObjects) requires a solution for storing PKCS#11 attributes on the Azure Key Vault key object.
 The TLS Offload Library converts these necessary PKCS#11 attributes into Azure Key Vault Tags.